sigmaboy/nopaystation_scripts/README.md

 # nopaystation\_scripts

 A shell script collection which downloads nopaystation PS Vita stuff.
 There are several scripts.
 One to download all \*.tsv files of NoPayStation.
 The other are for downloading games, updates or all DLC of a PS Vita game.

+## Supported Operating Systems
+* GNU/Linux
+* FreeBSD
+* Windows 10 with WSL should also work but it's untested

 ## Requirements
 * a working internet connection